globusonline/globus-integration-examples/docs/tornado.rst

 Tornado
 ======

-Tornado is a Python web framework and asynchronous networking library.
+`Tornado`_ is a Python web framework and asynchronous networking library.
 Request handlers in Tornado web applications that take advantage of non-blocking network I/O, have to be implemented in a certain way, different than in web apps built based on frameworks like `Django`_ or `Flask`_.
-This section shows how to build a simple Tornado web app with Globus login handler.
+This section shows how to create a simple Tornado web app with a Globus login handler.
-The Globus login handler extends `tornado.auth.OAuth2Mixin` class that was changed in Tornado version 6.
+The Globus login handler extends ``tornado.auth.OAuth2Mixin`` class from Tornado version 6.
-If you need to use Tornado version 5, please check out the corresponding handler and example at `tornado_v5 <https://github.com/globusonline/globus-integration-examples/tree/master/src/tornado/tornado_v5/>`_
+If you need to use an older version of Tornado, please check out the corresponding handler and example at `tornado_v5 <https://github.com/globusonline/globus-integration-examples/tree/master/src/tornado/tornado_v5/>`_

 Develop web app